wowstein/Football-Event-Extraction/README.md

 <h2>Description</h2>
-This project is an an event extraction program that can convert football match videos into 'goal', 'loss' and 'happy' moments.For this purpose, I have created a CNN-LSTM classifier model to categorize each moment of the match.
+This project is an an event extraction program that can convert football match videos into 'goal', 'loss' and 'happy' moments.
+For this purpose, I have created a CNN-LSTM classifier model to categorize each moment of the match.
 All predicted moments(with a confidence of 0.7 or more) are then extracted into clips and placed in their corresponding directories.